What is Cape Dutch Architecture?

 Climate-Responsive Design

-Cape Dutch architecture is deeply shaped by the Western Cape climate.
+The Cape Dutch architecture is designed for the Western Cape climate.
 The thick whitewashed walls helped regulate indoor temperature by reflecting heat.
 Deep thatched roofs provided insulation against both summer heat and winter cold.

 Small-paned sash windows allowed controlled airflow, often aligned with natural wind patterns for cross-ventilation.